transloadit/uppy/website/src/docs/robodog-picker.md

 ### `restrictions.maxNumberOfFiles`

 The total number of files that can be selected.
-If this is equal to 1, users can only select a single file in system dialogs; else they can select multiple.
+If this is equal to 1, users can only select a single file in system dialogs; else they can select several.

 ### `restrictions.minNumberOfFiles`